dentarg/auth0-blog/_posts/why-you-should-authenticate-users-with-centralized-login.markdown

 ---
 layout: post
-title: "Why You Should Authenticate Users with Hosted Login"
+title: "Why You Should Authenticate Users with Centralized Login"
-description: "Learn why hosted login is more secure and flexible than embedded login."
+description: "Learn why centralized login is more secure and flexible than embedded login."
 date: 2017-10-05 8:30
 category: Technical guide, Thing, Thing2, PR, Press
 banner: